-On August 19, 2013, we entered into an agreement to issue and sell 3,532,655 ordinary shares of our company, nominal value NIS 0.6 each, to Nistee for \$4.2 million.
-Nistee is controlled by Yitzhak Nissan, who beneficially owns all of the shares owned by Nistee.
-On the same date, Nistee purchased 1,589,440 of our ordinary shares from Merhav M.N.F.
+On August 19, 2013, we entered into an agreement to issue and sell 706,531 ordinary shares of our company, nominal value NIS 3.0 each, to Nistec for \$4.2 million.
+Nistec is controlled by Yitzhak Nissan, who beneficially owns all of the shares owned by Nistec.
+On the same date, Nistec purchased 317,888 of our ordinary shares from Merhav M.N.F.
 Ltd., which at the time held 24.1% of our outstanding ordinary shares.
-The total consideration paid by Nistee in the two transactions was \$6.5 million.
-Nistee obtained a portion of those funds from a loan extended by Bank Leumi Le'Israel, and the shares that Nistee acquired constitute collateral for the loan.
+The total consideration paid by Nistec in the two transactions was \$6.5 million.
+Nistec obtained a portion of those funds from a loan extended by Bank Leumi Le'Israel, and the shares that Nistec acquired constitute collateral for the loan.

 As a result of these transactions, which were closed on November 1, 2013, Nistec acquired 50.5% of our ordinary shares, which constitute 50.5% of our issued share capital on a fully diluted basis, and Nistec gained control of our company.
 Several of our directors resigned, and four new directors were nominated and elected, including Yitzhak Nissan, who was elected Chairman of our Board of Directors.
 We also approved compensation terms for the directors, indemnification agreements between our company and our new directors, granted exculpation letters to our directors and officers, granted waiver and release letters to our then-current directors and officers, and purchased a run-off insurance policy for our then-current directors and officers.
 We also amended our Articles of Association along with our issuance of the shares to Nistec.
-On June 2, 2016, Mr. Nissan acquired 620,142 ordinary shares of the Company, at a price of \$0.94 per share, or \$582,933 in total, in market transactions.
-Nistec and Yitzhak Nissan have the shared power to vote, dispose of, direct the vote of, and direct the disposition of the 5,742,237 ordinary shares of our company, 5,122,095 of which are beneficially owned by Nistec and 620,142 are owned directly by Mr. Nissan.
+On June 2, 2016, Mr. Nissan aquired 124,028 of our ordinary shares in market transactions.
+Nistec and Yitzhak Nissan have the shared power to vote, dispose of, direct the vote of, and direct the disposition of the 1,148,447 ordinary shares of our company, 1,024,419 of which are beneficially owned by Nistec and 124,028 are owned directly by Mr. Nissan.